0xPolygon/devrel-docs/docs/agglayer/overview.md

-- a _sequencer_, currently run by Polygon Labs and temporarily centralized, is used to order the transactions submitted by the chains in a way that is valid to the L1 taking into consideration the interdependencies between the chains.
+- a _sequencer_, currently run by Polygon Labs and temporarily centralized, is used to order the transactions submitted by the chains in a way that is valid to the L1 taking into consideration the interdependencies between the chains, as in, where the burning happens vs where the minting and claiming happens.
 - a _prover_ will prove that these transactions are valid, per rules provided by the authenticator.
+While the prover is a component of the AggLayer as a whole, it is run by the chains, not the AggLayer itself.
 - an _authenticator_ is a component which authenticates the [pessimistic proofs](pessimistic_proof.md) submitted by a chain.
 The authenticator is provided for each chain by that chain, such that a chain will